asrajavel/Interview-Prep/README.md

 ### Revision
 - Revision is key to remembering.
 - I tried Leitner box first, to stay offline and to avoid distractions.
 But it became hard to manage with a lot of cards.
-- Use Anki, learn how to use it.
+- Learn how to use Anki and use it.
 - Just make cards for anything you want to remember:
   - Algorithms
   - Concepts